anshulsamar/anshulsamar.github.io/_texts/indianguidetolove.md

 Your grandmother?
 She’ll be very quiet for three weeks and will find a pundit who says that this is an astrologically a bad time.
-It’ll make sense because you’ve both gone through so much together - your father’s accident, your college admission, her seven year long fear you were gay.
+It’ll make sense because you’ve both gone through so much together - your father’s accident, your college admission, her efforts to get you wed.
 And because love, a grandmother’s love, is not so easily shed.
 Over a torturous 20 hour flight you travel together from California to Dehli and then from Dehli into Rajasthan.
  On the way home, you see a Hindustani boy with a white